salesforce/omakase/readme.md

 ### Awesome standard plugins

-Omakase comes with some some plugins out of the box, like `Conditionals` and `Prefixer`.
+Omakase comes with some plugins out of the box, like `Conditionals` and `Prefixer`.
+These are described below.

 ### Built-in support for custom syntax